nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

             f.write("%s,%s\n" % (item, list_2[item]))
 ```

-When this function is called, it should output files that look similar to the ones below.
+When this function is called, it should output attribute and filter files that look similar to the ones below.

 <img src="output_files/attributes_output.png">

 <img src="output_files/filters_output.png" width="675" height="487.5">